Malibu-Chuchu/NLP_A6/README.md

 - Pipeline: Integrated via HuggingFacePipeline in LangChain.

-**2. Analysis of Issues with Unrelated Information** The RAG system occasionally provides unrelated or hallucinated information, which was analyzed based on model outputs.
+**2. Analysis of Issues with Unrelated Information** The RAG system occasionally provides unrelated or hallucinated information, which was analyzed based on model outputs. \n This are the issues that observed after performing REtriver and Generator
-**Observed Issues**
 #### Retriever Relevance:
 - Problem: **FAISS** retrieves chunks based on semantic similarity, but irrelevant chunks may still rank high if query terms loosely match unrelated sections.
 - Example: For "What are your core beliefs regarding technology?", the retriever includes chunks about education and experience alongside philosophy, diluting focus.